collective/collective.watcherlist/README.rst

 The main use case is something like `Products.Poi <https://pypi.python.org/pypi/Products.Poi>`_, which is an issue tracker for Plone.
 That product lets you create an issue tracker.
 In this tracker people can add issues.
 The tracker has managers.
-Everytime a new issue is posted, the managers should receive an email.
+Every time a new issue is posted, the managers should receive an email.
 When a manager responds to an issue, the original poster (and the other managers) should get an email.
 Anyone interested in following the issue, should be able to add themselves to the list of people who